bcgsc/AMPSeek/README.md

 ![First Part](example_output/first.png)
 ![Second Part](example_output/second.png)

-This proves that the pipeline can identify AMP properties of the given peptide sequence.
+This shows that the pipeline can identify AMP properties of the given peptide sequence.

 ## References